SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

 ===

-Similarly, can remove punctuation using regex pattern
+Similarly, can remove all punctuation using the regex pattern `[:punct:]`